lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 I **really** like it takes so little to test a relatively complex behaviour.

 The tests make only two assumptions: how to build the binary (running `make` in a specific directory) and the name of the binary.

 If you would change the internals of the program completely, the tests would still be untouched:

 > The tests need to change only if the behaviour of the program changes

-That which is the **only** kind of testing I'm comfortable with.
-Just to highlight the point of this benefit even more: the binary doesn't even have to be a Go program :)
+Which is the **only** kind of testing I'm comfortable with.

+To stress the point of this benefit even more: the binary doesn't even have to be a Go program :)

 I enjoy using this technique, hopefully you will too.
 Happy testing with Go!